What is the CSSMA?

 The CSSMA employs staff for volunteer service (that is, none of its staff receives formal wages).
-Currently there are more than 120 official CSSMA staff members coming from both Canada and abroad.
-However, the CSSMA also has a large volunteer force, comprised of classmates and friends of those who are official CSSMA staff.
+Currently there are more than 130 official CSSMA staff members coming from both Canada and abroad.
+However, the CSSMA also has a large volunteer force, comprised of classmates, parents, and friends of those who are official CSSMA staff.

 How is the CSSMA different from the Canadian Math Society (CMS) or the Center for Education in Mathematics and Computer (CEMC)?

 The CSSMA differs from the CMS in that the CSSMA has a large scale educational goal.
 The CSSMA is not directly involved with mathematical research or careers in mathematics.
 However, the CSSMA is heavily involved in mathematical education and enrichment, particularly for students less than or equal to the age of 20.
 The CSSMA differs from the CEMC in that the CSSMA is not directly affiliated with any one particular university, and that the CSSMA does not directly offer workshops and other training for adult math teachers and lecturers.
-The CSSMA aims to improve mathematical education directly through the education system and the curriculum involved.
+The CSSMA aims to improve math education through offering competitive opportunities for all students across Canada.

-What are the roles of sponsor adults in CSSMA?
+What are the roles of professionals in CSSMA?

-Adults generally help out around with the CSSMA, such as helping to make sure that plans for educational programs and events are executed smoothly.
-Adult sponsors also help the CSSMA conduct some legal business such as signing official documents, as well as providing valuable advice on how to run programs.
-The CSSMA also employs the help of adults to help spread the word of its programs in the teachers' community.
+Professionals (ie. adults formally employed elsewhere) generally help out around with the CSSMA, such as helping to make sure that plans for educational programs and events are executed smoothly.
+Professionals also help the CSSMA conduct some legal business such as signing official documents, as well as providing valuable advice on how to run programs.
+The CSSMA also employs the help of professionals to help spread the word of its programs in the teachers' community.
 However, the majority of the work, including the design of all of the CSSMA programs and the general run-down of all of its events, are done by students.
 Students are also the ones meeting with bureaucrats and administrators for official ventures.